Word frequency effect: Bilingualism

 With more people becoming fluent in multiple languages, the word frequency effect could present differently in a first language than a second language.
 One study examined differences in reading across participants who were bilingual in Spanish and English.
 The participants had varying levels of competence in the second language with more fluent participants demonstrating a stronger word frequency effect.
 As the word frequency effect increased in both languages, total reading time decreased.
 In L1 (first language) there were higher skipping rates than in L2 (second language).
 This suggests that lower frequency words in L2 were harder to process than both high and low frequency words in L1.
 Familiarity of the language plays a large role in reacting to the frequency of words.
 Reaction rates of bilingual adults could also be impacted by age.
 Older adults were significantly slower to respond to lower frequency words but were faster to process higher frequency words.

+Marketing

+The recognizability and memorability of words has implications in marketing research and business strategy.
+Slogans that include less frequent words are more memorable while slogans that are include more familiar words are perceived as more likeable.